apeace/devicefarm/docs/development.md

 ## Releasing

+ 1. Push a new tag (use semver).
-Just push a tag.
-Circle will create the release on Github automatically.
+ 2. CircleCI will create a release draft on Github automatically.
+ 3. Remove the `darwin` builds from the release.
+We cannot use darwin builds cross-compiled from linux because of [this issue](https://github.com/golang/go/issues/6376).
+ 3. On an OS X machine, run `./dist.sh` and upload the `darwin` builds to the release.
+ 4. Name the release exactly the same as the tag name.
+ 5. Write a brief release description and publish the release.